turingschool/md_launch_curriculum/Mod1/Lessons/Week3/Classes.md

     {
         public Unicorn()
         {
-            // This code block will be executed when when a new unicorn is instantiated.
+            // This code block will be executed when when a new unicorn is created.
         }
     }
 }